joost-morsink/Identity/docs/idprov/README.md

 The type `T` is always the entity type the identity value is a reference for.
 The type `K` is an input type for the underlying value.
-An Identity Provider may convert this value to another type, if that is more natural or desireable within the provider's context.
+An Identity Provider may convert this value to another type, if that is more natural or desirable within the provider's context.

 ### Create
 The create methods create identity values for a certain type, with a certain underlying value.